React: First Steps

 ReactJS is a javascript library for building UIs.
 Although it's nowhere strictly defined, the idea with React is to follow the component-based ideology.
 Its declarative views make the code more predictable and easier to debug.

-In this article, we'll focus on React solely, as Redux and ImmutableJS will be documented separately.
+In this article, we'll focus solely on React, as Redux and ImmutableJS will be documented separately.

 React and JSX